This Beat Is Technotronic

 "This Beat Is Technotronic" is a song by Belgian dance music group Technotronic, released as the third single from their debut album, Pump Up the Jam: The Album (1989).
 Featuring MC Eric on vocals, the single found its greatest success on the Billboard Hot Dance Music/Club Play chart in the United States, where it hit number three.
 It also peaked at number 14 in the United Kingdom.
 It is the follow-up to Technotronic's second single, "Get Up!
 (Before the Night Is Over)".

 Critical reception

-Upon the release, Bill Coleman from Billboard stated that "you know the beat, now catch the groove.
+Upon the release, Bill Coleman from Billboard magazine stated that "you know the beat, now catch the groove.
 Rack up another smash for the Belgian hip-house ensemble."
 He added, "Ya Kid K takes a rest so MC Eric can drop a little science accompanied by Chanelle and Karen Bernod (of Tribal House) on these new mixes."
 Harry Sumrall from Knight Ridder noted that it has the "cybernetic feel of Kraftwerk".
 Dave Jennings from Melody Maker wrote, "He'll never replace ol' blue lips this way.
 The sound's exactly the same as on the previous two hits, but Eric's flat rap scarcely lives up to the intriguing homoerotic packaging.
 This beat is over-familiar."
 Diana Valois from The Morning Call called it "a faceful of rap bravado".